+Section 5 1 What is the Part D "late enrollment negative"?
 Section 5.1 What is the Part D "late enrollment penalty"?

 Note: If you receive "Extra Help" from Medicare to pay for your prescription drugs, you will not pay a late enrollment penalty.